karl0ss/Tesla_GPU_Cooler/README.md

 - **DS18b20 Sensor**: Added as a fallback.
 - **PID Controller Logic**: Maintains GPU temperature at 70°C, adjustable via Home Assistant.
 - **Single 12V Line from ATX PSU**: Powers the 12V fan.
+- **Custom PCB Design**: Designed a custom PCB for the ESP-12e to simplify the setup and ensure robust connections.

 ## The Implementation Plan